 I often shamelessly laugh at my students when they mix up their English words.
-(For example, today a boy said he was wearing a “cat” on his head instead of a “cap.”
-Or there was the infamous day I pointed to a picture of a kitchen and asked what room it was, and a third grader, jumping out of his seat with excitement, proudly declared, “CHICKEN!”
-Sorry, no.)
+For example, today a boy said he was wearing a “cat” on his head instead of a “cap.”
+Or there was the infamous day I asked the class to identify a picture of a kitchen, and a third grader jumped out of his seat and declared, “CHICKEN!”

 Well, sometimes I get a taste of my own medicine.

 A student finished his worksheet early today, so I told him (in Korean) to draw a picture of “autumn.”
 At least that was what I meant to say.
 Turns out, I accidentally told him to draw a picture of a mirror.
 When he returned, I was like, “What is this??”
 Then I realized my mistake and told him to draw another picture, adjusting my pronunciation.
 He returned with a nice wintry scene of snow falling on a snowman.
 I was about to question his knowledge of the seasons when it dawned on me that once again it was my bad.
 (I’m sorry but “gaw-ool,” “gyaw-ool,” and “gah-ul” are really easy to mix up…I guess kind of like “cat” and “cap”…)

 I finally figured out the right pronunciation (my students are more than willing teachers) and said, “Okay great, now can you draw a picture of AUTUMN?”
 Smile on my face.

 In response, I buried my face in my arms and had a good laugh.